venosti/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 [67] "subject"
 [68] "activity"

 > dim(mean_std_Data)
 [1] 10299    68

 ```

-#### Final Dataset `finalData`
+#### Final Dataset `mean_std_Data`
 - This data frame has `10299` observations and `68` columns.
-- `2` columns for  `"activity"` and `"subject" and 66 comumns for measurement variables with measurements
-on the `mean()` and `std()`
+- `2` columns for  `"activity"` and `"subject" and 66 comumns for measurement variables with measurements on the `mean()` and `std()`

 ---
 ### Tidy Data Set with the average of each variable for each activity and each subject

 #### Activities:
-- Reshape dataset to create a data frame with average of each measurement variable for each activity and each subject
+- Reshape dataset to create a data frame with average of each measurement variable for each activity and each subject.
-- Writes new tidy data frame to a text file to create the required tidy data
+- Writes new tidy data frame to a text file to create the required tidy data.

 #### Transformation Details
-- using the function `aggregate()` whit the grouping argument `subject + activity` a new data frame named `mean_std_Data2`, compliant with the request, is obtained
+- using the function `aggregate()` whit the grouping argument `subject + activity` a new data frame named `mean_std_Data2`, compliant with the request, is obtained.
-- finally, the data frame is ordered based on subject and activity variables
+- finally, the data frame is ordered based on subject and activity variables.

 ####
-The below code shows data transformation done by using `aggregate` and `order` functions to create final data frame
+The code below shows data transformation done by using `aggregate` and `order` functions to create final data frame
 ```
 > mean_std_Data2 <- aggregate(. ~subject + activity, mean_std_Data, mean)
 > mean_std_Data2 <- mean_std_Data2[order(mean_std_Data2$subject, mean_std_Data2$activity),]

 > head(mean_std_Data2[1:7])
     subject           activity timeBodyAccelerometer-mean()-X timeBodyAccelerometer-mean()-Y